 Go enjoy a drink in one of the many bars surrounding the Plaza.
 Relax on one of the benches in the square and just soak it all up.
 The choice is yours.

 One of the most famous buildings here is the Hotel Santa Clara Libre.
 The tallest in the city.
 It played a pivotal role in the battle of Santa Clara and housed many of Guevara’s men and to this day it still bares the scars of the battle that once raged here.

 We still have so much to share with you.
 We have lots more photos and a lot more content from our day in Trinidad.
 This was supposed to be one blog but there are so many photos and stories we want to share.
 So we hope you enjoyed this first part at least.

 For now though we head back to our hotel here in Santa Clara.
 We enjoyed a drink and more great food by the pool.
-During the evening we had a small thunderstorm which was incredible to watch.
+We had a small thunderstorm during the evening which was incredible to watch.
 It also cooled the air a little too which was nice.
 We retired to our shack for the night exhausted but ready to explore Trinidad the next day.